10sajan10/sage-image-search-edge-app/project.md

 Image Search at the Edge

-Image Search at the Edge is an offline-first, multimodal image-search system that runs entirely on a single **NVIDIA Jetson AGX Thor**.
+Image Search at the Edge is an offline-first, multimodal image-search system that runs entirely on single **NVIDIA Jetson AGX Thor**.
 Every image is stored as several independent representations — an image vector, a caption vector, and a lexical index — and every query is scored against each and fused into a single ranked list.
 All model and database work happens on the device, with no runtime internet dependency.